 For short-haired cats, you can use any brush.
 If Fluffy has long fur, you may need to get her a special detangling brush.
 Longhaired kitties also need some extra attention as they can be prone to getting knots and tangles.
 If you come across a snarl, don’t pull too hard.
 Kitties have very delicate skin, so you could accidentally cause a rip.
 Instead, gently clip the knot out, using blunt-end scissors.

 We’d also recommend using this time wisely.
 Take the opportunity to inspect your furry pal.
 Look for things like lumps, bumps, lesions, swelling, heat, weight gain or loss, or tenderness.
+If you notice anything unusual, such as skin irritations or excessive scratching, it could be a sign of allergies or other dermatological issues.
+In such cases, our pet allergies and veterinary dermatology services can help diagnose and treat these conditions.
 If you notice anything unusual, contact your vet right away.

 Even though your cat grooms herself constantly, brushing is still important because it helps remove loose fur, reducing hairballs and the amount of fur on your belongings.
 Brushing also distributes natural skin oils throughout her coat, keeping her fur healthy and shiny.
 For older cats or those with long hair, brushing aids in grooming areas, they can’t easily reach or manage themselves, preventing mats and tangles.
 Additionally, regular brushing sessions provide an opportunity to bond with your cat and check for any signs of skin issues or changes in her health.